UsabilityDynamics/node-docker-proxy/readme.md

 Docker Proxy is a Node.js module that attempts to simplify traffic routing to multiple Docker Containers running on a host.
+The simplification is mostly due to our use of container "hostnames", which we use to determine the requests a particular container may accept.
 In most cases Docker Proxy would be bound to port 80/443 on a public IP address and serve as the primary point-of-entry for all web traffic on a host.

 ***